FortechRomania/iTargetChecker/README.md

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.
+You can now use regex in the ignored files strings passed to the plugin.
+That can help you to ignore certain file types like .h or Tests.m.

 **Note:** The ignored files added in the sample should be changed to match your own rules.